mxagar/deep_learning_udacity/02_Pytorch_Guide/DL_Pytorch_Guide.md

 If we get `RuntimeError: Expected object of type torch.FloatTensor but found type torch.cuda.FloatTensor`, then we are mixing tensors that are on different devices.

-Check the following file to see how to run python/jupyter via SSH on a Jetson Nano (with a CUDA GPU):
+See Section 12 or check the following file to see how to run python/jupyter via SSH on a Jetson Nano (with a CUDA GPU):

 `~/Dropbox/Documentation/howtos/jetson_nano_howto.txt`